How to Detect Problems in Your Marketing Communications Channels: What is Customer Acquisition Cost

 It seems that those several people who made a purchase cost too much for Madison.
 But she still can affect this situation.
 How?
 Using marketing automation.

-When you lose customers, the acquisition cost goes up (remember the CAC formula?).
-Never miss customers’ questions, help them in case they face some issues, be open and friendly.
-Madison knew this, so there are no problems with loyalty in her company.
+When you lose customers, the acquisition cost increases (remember the CAC formula?).
+Never miss customers’ questions, help them with issues, and be open and friendly.
+Madison knew this, so there were no problems with loyalty in her company.
 But anyway, let’s find out how you can affect this.

 How to do this?
-Always keep in touch with your customers to make their life easier and help to deal with problems they face.
+Always keep in touch with your customers to make their life easier and help them deal with their problems.
 Obvious but still worth your attention.
-Users always feel when you care about their issues and payback by their loyalty.
+Users always feel you care about their issues and pay back with loyalty.
+Ensure you the customer service tool you use fits all the customer requirements.
+Check these Drift alternative, for example.

 On average, it takes eight attempts to reach the customer.
-Some customers churn not because they don’t love your product — they simply forget that they’ve signed up for this.
-Therefore, there is an obvious outcome — don’t be shy to remind about yourself.
-Especially when retaining customers by follow-ups is 6-7 times cheaper than acquiring a new one.
+Some customers churn not because they don’t love your product — they forget that they’ve signed up for this.
+Therefore, there is an obvious outcome — don’t be shy to remind yourself about yourself.
+Especially when retaining customers through follow-ups is 6-7 times cheaper than acquiring a new one.

 This way, you’ll know about the problem fast and will be able to react faster and maybe even prevent churn.